dhis2-chap/Madagascar_ARIMA/README.md

 }
 ```
 We then rowbind all the predictions for the different locations and write the final dataframe to a csv file.
-## Packages and docker images
+## Packages
-Currently all the nedded packages are called in the Rscripts.
-Should ideally be some docker enviroment.
+All packages used in the code must be written in the file requirements.txt, with a package-name at each line.
+MLproject then creates a docker enviroment with the mentioned packages installed.
+For testing locally call all the packages from isolated_run.R, or just in train.R and predict.R when coding and testing.

+## Transform to log-scale?
+I know this is the old ARIMA model, but sampling without log-transforming makes it possible to get negative values.
+Log-transforming removes this issue.